vikram087/icam-superconducticity-repository/README.md

 ## Overview

-This project is a **comprehensive search engine for superconductivity papers**.
-It combines **advanced search capabilities** with **natural language processing (NLP)** for an efficient, user-friendly way to explore scientific literature in the superconductivity field.
+This project is a **comprehensive search engine for materials science papers**.
+It combines **advanced search capabilities** with **natural language processing (NLP)** for an efficient, user-friendly way to explore scientific literature in the materials science field.

 ## Key Features